 If you overpaid the government, they will issue you a check.
 However, if you did not pay enough taxes, you must pay the government the balance.
-You must file your tax return no later than April 15.
+You must file your tax return no later than April 18.

-If you have difficulties filing your 1040NR-EZ tax form, you can contact taxback. com.
-Taxback.com is a multi-national corporation specializing on tax returns with assistance in 22 languages.
+If you have difficulties filing your 1040NR tax form, you can contact sprintax. com.
+Sprintax.com is a multi-national corporation specializing on tax returns with assistance in 22 languages.

-If a tax refund is due to you, taxback.com will take a percentage of your refund for processing your taxes. taxback.com can be reached at:
+If a tax refund is due to you, sprintax.com will take a percentage of your refund for processing your taxes. sprintax.com can be reached at: